ehossam/Minesweeper/README.md

 ## Minesweeper
-This minesweeper game is built in C# using ASP.Net and Blazor WebAssembly.
+This minesweeper game is built in C# using Blazor WebAssembly as a client rendered ASP.NET Core solution.

 ## Demos
 Please check the Demos directory for 2 demos displaying both success and failure scenarios.